Apr 27, 2024 | Blog

 As for our perception of the spectrum – lighter pastel yellows are seen as childlike and immature while canary yellow is feathery and soft to the touch.
 Slightly greenish Dijons and curries lean more to the exotic side of the yellow family, while ambers and topaz are viewed as more ‘upscale’ and luxurious.
 The closer to orange it moves, the more garrulous and outgoing yellow becomes.

-Style and Colour: What style appeals to you and are there any particular paintings of mine you find compelling?
+Style and Colour: What style appeals to you?
+Are there any particular paintings of mine you find compelling?
 I typically work with a fresh but limited colour palette or in monochrome.
-Is there a particular colour preference you’d like me to consider?
+Do you have any particular colour you’d like to see?
+Warm or cold palette, subtle or saturated colours?
+It’s also okay if you don’t have any specific preferences, I can make suggestions.

 Size: Movement pieces in watercolour work well on sizes 28 x 38 cm or larger.
-Please confirm what size and format suits you (portrait, landscape or square).
+The examples shown below are 40 x 50 cm.
+What size and format suits you (portrait, landscape or square)?

-The price includes painting on paper, an archival backing board, clear sleeve and a secure packaging, ready for posting.
+The price will include painting on paper, an archival backing board, clear sleeve and a secure packaging, ready for posting.
 Postage within the UK is included in the price.
 International postage depends on the destination.
 Typically, within Europe the postage is £30 and outside Europe ca £60.

 Payment: Online transfer to my business account.
 50 % is payable in advance and 50% upon completion.
 I’ll send over the photos of the finished piece for approval prior to posting.

-Timing: Allow for a week for the painting and a week for delivery.
+Timing: Allow 7-10 days for the painting and 3 days for delivery in the UK.
 The process can be expedited, should there be a need.

 Authentication: The works come signed on the front and with a Certificate of Authenticity attached to the back.